MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-custom-templates.md

 -   You want to configure additional options in a template that include an expiration date and whether the content can be accessed without an Internet connection.

 For users to be able to select a custom template that contains settings such as these, you must first create a custom template, configure it, and then publish it.
-Although you will probably require only a few templates, you can have a maximum of 500 custom templates saved in Azure.
+Although you probably require only a few templates, you can have a maximum of 500 custom templates saved in Azure.

 Use the following information to help you configure and use custom templates: